Jarratts Buildings - The Community

 The following stories relate to incidents where the perpetrator does not appear to have been under the influence of alcohol.
 Jarratts was probably no better or worse than other working-class communities across the country.
 These incidents appear to have been spontaneous rather than premeditated and words boiled over into actions.
 This volatility may have been caused in part by the high occupancy of the site.
 People who clearly did not get on were living in close proximity, which made it difficult to walk away and cool down.
 Newspapers only reported a small amount of detail and in some situations it is not clear why the magistrates preferred the defendant's version of events.
 Sometimes the witnesses to an incident were relatives of those involved, or a close friend or neighbour.
 As such they may have had a vested interest in the outcome, rather than being truthful.
 Several of the incidents involved members of an extended family, which does not excuse, but does add context.
 Some of the issues that were accepted as provocation reflect the values of the time.

-Thomas Pashley, (No 52), along with James McQuillan (No 49), Aaron Kilner (No 40) and James Scaife was charged with assaulting Police Constable Morley.
+Thomas Pashley, along with James McQuillan (No 49), Aaron Kilner (No 40) and James Scaife was charged with assaulting Police Constable Morley.
 Ambrose Haigh who had been arrested with the other four was discharged and gave evidence for the prosecution.

 Around midnight on 1st April, Morley, who was then off-duty, had approached the five young men who had just left Smallwood's public house.
 Scaife asked for a light and whilst the policeman was feeling in his pocket, Pashley knocked him down.
 Morley struggled to his feet and grabbed Pashley, who yelled, “He knows us, let's kill the b…….”.
 He knocked the policeman over again and kicked him several times.
 All five then ran away leaving Morley on the ground with torn trousers and a hat and cape that were useless.
 He also had with a black eye, bruises and a broken rib.

 Scaife denied any involvement but the other three acknowledged what they had each done.
 Magistrates fined Pashley 40s and costs, Kilner 20s and costs, whilst McQuillan and Scaife received a low fine of 5s and costs, which seems to reflect that they had stood by rather than taken part in the assault.
+All the defendants were lucky that the case was not sent to the Assize court as assaulting a policeman was a serious charge.
+The reason was that they had already spent several days in police cells waiting for a hearing before the magistrates.

 In October 1866, Aaron Kilner was killed by a fall of stone at Edmunds Main Colliery.
 His widow Mary remarried, but following a second widowhood in the 1880s, she moved back to Jarratts and was still living there in 1914.